brokenricefilms/snap-captions/README.md

 ## Install

-> Rightnow I only test on Windows, that mean this Just work.
-If you use other OS (MacOS, Linux, TempleOS, etc...) refer read the docs below provide by author OR you know what you doing.
+> Right now I only test on Windows, which means this Just works.
+If you use other OS (MacOS, Linux, TempleOS, etc...)
+Refer read the docs below provided by the author OR you know what you were doing.

-> Copy and pasted in PowerShell
+> Copy and paste in PowerShell
 ```pwsh
 git clone https://github.com/ongedit/snap-captions/
 cd snap-captions